Please contact us if you have any questions about these Terms of Service.

 “Professional Services” shall mean the Website Accessibility Consulting and Remediation Services, Website Accessibility Monitoring and Maintenance Services, Website Design and Development Services, or other Services as defined and outlined in this Agreement and any applicable Statement(s) of Work.

-“Site” shall mean the graphics, data, HTML code, and other content and code of the World Wide Web site described in the related Statement of Work and created by Company in accordance with this Agreement.
+“Site” shall mean the graphics, data, HTML code, and other content and code of the World Wide Web that was either (1) described in a related Statement of Work and delivered by Company OR (2) an existing website identified by Client as belonging to them.

 “Training” shall mean the training with respect to Website Accessibility or Website Use and Maintenance, as more particularly described in a Statement of Work.